Exploring Sanmachi-suji and the Sake Breweries of Takayama Old Town

 If everyone was dressed in Kimonos, it’s basically like time traveling

-These streets are lined with traditional Edo-style wooden buildings and paved with cement roads.
+The streets of Takayama Old Town are lined with traditional Edo-style wooden buildings and paved with cement roads.
 From the pictures I took, you’ll definitely notice the dark, black/brown/grey colors of the streets. while it does look gloomy, I think it adds to the atmosphere.

 Nearby is the Miyagawa river that separates the the Old town from the rest of Takayama.
 A red bridge connects the two districts, and is also a popular tourist spot for taking photos.